The Europeans: Plot summary

-Eugenia notices the one eligible (and wealthy) bachelor, Robert Acton, cousin to the Wentworths, and they begin spending time together.
+Eugenia notices the one eligible and wealthy bachelor, Robert Acton, cousin to the Wentworths, and they begin spending time together.
 Eugenia refers little to her marriage other than telling Mr. Acton she has a paper the husband's family wishes her to sign (which would dissolve the marriage.)
 She pays a visit to Mrs Acton and during their conversation tells a white lie – that her son has been talking about her a lot – which comes across as a faux-pas.
-In particular, Robert Acton notes the little untruth.
-Mr Wentworth tells Felix that his young son Clifford got suspended from Harvard owing to his drinking problem.
+In particular, Robert Acton notes the lie.
+Mr Wentworth tells Felix that his young son Clifford got suspended from Harvard University owing to his drinking problem.
 Felix suggests that the influence of a cultivated older woman might help him to improve his manners—a woman such as his sister, and indeed, the young Clifford begins visiting Eugenia.

 Meanwhile, Felix and Gertrude are falling in love.
-Eventually, Gertrude tells him her father wants her to marry the minister Mr Brand, though she doesn't love him.
-Felix has noticed how Gertrude's sister Charlotte seems attracted to Mr. Brand, he is convinced she is in love with him, and he speaks to Mr. Brand, implying as much.
-He and Gertrude would like to see Mr. Brand and Charlotte get together—that would leave him and Gertrude free to pursue their own love affair.
-One evening, Robert Acton who has been away a few days (and is beginning to believe he is in love with Eugenia) goes late to visit her.
+Eventually, Gertrude tells him her father wants her to marry the minister Mr Brand, though she does not love him.
+Felix has noticed how Gertrude's sister Charlotte seems attracted to Mr. Brand, and is convinced she is in love with him.
+He speaks to Mr. Brand, implying as much.
+He and Gertrude would like to see Mr. Brand and Charlotte get together, as it would leave him and Gertrude free to pursue their own love affair.

+One evening, Robert Acton, who has been away a few days (and is beginning to believe he is in love with Eugenia) goes late to visit her.
 In fact, Clifford was with Eugenia at the time, but when she realized Robert was coming she had Clifford hide in a back room.
 During her conversation with Mr. Acton, the subject of her marriage comes up again, and he also proposes they go together—alone—to see Niagara Falls.
 Clifford comes unexpectedly out of his hiding place and there is a very awkward moment.
 Clifford leaves and Eugenia makes up an untrue story about the young man being at her home.
-Later, in talking with Clifford, Mr. Acton realizes she had not told the truth, and the fact that she can lie begins to weigh upon his thoughts, and he ceases for several days to go visit her.
+Later, in talking with Clifford, Mr. Acton realizes she had not told the truth.
+The fact that she can lie begins to weigh upon his thoughts, and he ceases for several days to go visit her.